Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.0.0.md

 ### Service Life-cycle
 ### Installation and Configuration Changes
 ### HA-specific Changes
+1. Dump-restore is now the default sync strategy.
+More info about HA-JDBC and its config can be found here: http://ha-jdbc.github.io/doc.html
 ### DNS Changes
 ### ELB Changes
 ### CloudWatch Changes